veereshwaran/Documentation/OS.md

 ## Dependencies

 ### compute:
-OS should be installedin VM's.
+OS should be installed in VM's.